alexpkent/ngx-translate-lookup/README.md

 ## Features

-This extension will read a resources.resx file and then provide intellisense and code completion displaying available keys and values.
-It will also provide highlighting of values that do not exist in the resx file.
+This extension will read a .resx or .json file and then provide intellisense and code completion displaying available keys and values.
+It will also provide problem reporting of values that do not exist in the resources file.

 ### Code Completion